Polinden/TempLog4School/README.md

   - JavaScript
   - Webpack
   - Postgres
+  - Redis
   - Docker
+  - CI with GitHub Actions
+  - Testing with Postman

 - Your kids to trace the temperature (our school, in particular, reqires to keep such a log)